For the average person who wants to lose weight

 Frequent eating of processed meat has been linked to some health issues.

-Meat provides mainly proteins while giving you much fewer calories than what other types of foods give you for the same amount of proteins.
+Lean meat provides mainly proteins while giving you much fewer calories than what other types of foods give you for the same amount of proteins.
 Seeds (including nuts), are a very complex type of food, which provides fats, proteins and carbohydrates, but also contain a lot of fiber which causes gas.

 Should I avoid eating carbohydrates?